thisisserious/soloProject/README.md

 an organization that relies on volunteers and rate their experience volunteering for that organization.
 Conversely, an organization can rate volunteers.

+## Set-up
+1. After forking this repo, run npm install
+2. In MongoDB, run the following commands:
+`use goodHelp`
+`db.createCollection("business")`

 # Author
 - Laura Abend